Newdicks Beach Surf Stats

 All swells

-The rose diagram illustrates the range of swells directed at Newdicks Beach over a normal July.
-It is based on 2976 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the most applicable grid node based on what we know about Newdicks Beach, and at Newdicks Beach the best grid node is 29 km away (18 miles).
-The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but lacks direction information.
+This chart shows the combination of swells directed at Newdicks Beach through an average September and is based upon 2880 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coastline so we have chosen the optimum grid node based on what we know about Newdicks Beach, and at Newdicks Beach the best grid node is 29 km away (18 miles).
+The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
 Five colours illustrate increasing wave sizes.
 Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These were forecast 62% of the time.
-Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how frequently that size swell happens.
-The diagram suggests that the most common swell direction, shown by the longest spokes, was ENE, whereas the the most common wind blows from the SW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Newdicks Beach and out to sea.
+These were forecast 55% of the time.
+Green and yellow represent increasing swell sizes and red shows biggest swells greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how frequently that size swell was forecast.
+The diagram suggests that the most common swell direction, shown by the largest spokes, was ENE, whereas the the prevailing wind blows from the WNW.
+Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Newdicks Beach and away from the coast.
 We group these with the no surf category of the bar chart.
-To keep it simple we don't show these in the rose plot.
-Because wind determines whether or not waves are clean enough to surf at Newdicks Beach, you can load a different image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-During a typical July, swells large enough to cause surfable waves at Newdicks Beach run for about 38% of the time.
+To avoid confusion we don't show these in the rose diagram.
+Because wind determines whether or not waves are surfable at Newdicks Beach, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+In a typical September, swells large enough to cause good for surfing waves at Newdicks Beach run for about 45% of the time.